Askannz/optimus-manager/README.md

 #### My display manager is not SDDM, LightDM nor SDDM

-Set the `login_manager` parameter in the configuration file to the name of your login manager service.
-You must also configure it manually so that it executes the script `/usr/bin/optimus-manager_Xsetup` on startup.
+You must configure it manually so that it executes the script `/usr/bin/optimus-manager_Xsetup` on startup.
 The X server may still work without that last step but you will see a black screen on your built-in monitor instead of the login window.

 #### The display manager stops but does not restart (a.k.a I am stuck in TTY mode)